TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, subglobose or irregular in form and lobed, 1-5 cm in size, warted, reddish brown to blackish.
-Warts 0,5-2 mm across, polygonal, irregular in form and size, flattened, ridged.
+Ascomata: hypogeous, subglobose or irregular in form and lobed, 1–5 cm in size, warted, reddish-brown to blackish.
+Warts 0.5–2 mm across, polygonal, irregular in form and size, flattened, ridged.

-Odour: strong, pleasant, garlicky, likeTuber magnatum
+Odour: strong, pleasant, garlicky, reminiscent of Tuber magnatum.

-Taste: strong, pleasant, garlicky, likeTuber magnatum
+Taste: strong, pleasant, garlicky, reminiscent of Tuber magnatum.

 Habitat:

-Tuber macrosporum usually grows in limestones soils and often in clay soils.
-In Italy, you can find these truffles in the same places as Tuber magnatum.
-They are associated with the roots of several trees: poplars (Populus), willows (Salix), hazels (Corylus), oaks(Quercus) and lindens (Tilia).
+Tuber macrosporum usually grows in limestone soils and often in clay soils.
+In Italy, it can be found in the same locations as Tuber magnatum.
+It is associated with the roots of several trees: poplars (Populus), willows (Salix), hazels (Corylus), oaks (Quercus) and lindens (Tilia).

 Notes: